Back to blog

 Most comparison articles focus on compression ratios and speed benchmarks.
 Those matter, but they’re not the whole picture.
 Here’s what actually differentiates these tools:

 Processing location.
 Does the plugin compress on your server (free but uses your CPU) or on a third party’s servers (fast but costs money and creates dependency)?
-StaticQ gives you both options — local processing or Cloudflare’s edge — at no cost.
+StaticQ gives you both options: local processing (free) or Cloudflare’s edge via Image Resizing (requires a paid Cloudflare plan).

 Storage.
 After optimization, where do the files live?
 On your server, on the plugin vendor’s CDN, or in a cloud bucket you own?
 Only StaticQ and WP Offload Media put files in storage you control.
 The difference is StaticQ does it for free.